bodonnell-DePaul/webdev_week3/README.md

 3. **Consumer or `useContext`**:
    - The `Consumer` component or the `useContext` hook is used to access the context value in child components.
+   - The `useContext` hook allows you to access the value of a context directly in a functional component.
+It eliminates the need to wrap components with the `Consumer` componenet, making the code cleaner and easier to read.

 ---